ewyluda/Bitcoin_Valuation_Model/README.md

 The fundamental upper and lower boundaries that were derived above were then normalized by taking the sum of the boundaries and dividing them by 2 to create a fundamental valuation of the Bitcoin network.
 The fundamental valuation was plotted against Bitcoin price to examine the correlation.
 ![Fundamental Value Formula](resources/fundamental_normalized.png)

-Values (a1, a2, b1, b2) are constants that were chosen empirically through testing to find the narrowest channel between the upper and lower boundaries while still containing the actual net asset value.
+Values (a1, a2, b1, b2) are constants that were chosen empirically through testing to find the narrowest channel between the upper and lower boundaries while still containing the actual network value.

 30 MA[] signifies the 30-day moving average for the inside values.